September-October 2015

 Canadian Ship Operator to Add to Great Lakes Fleet

-Canadian domestic ship operator Algoma Central Corp. today announced it has signed conditional contracts to build three 740-foot Seaway Max self-unloading bulk freighters to join the company’s Great Lakes – St. Lawrence Waterway fleet.
-The new Equinox vessels will have all of the features of the existing Equinox design, including the exhaust gas scrubber technology […]
+Canadian domestic ship operator Algoma Central Corp. today announced it has signed conditional contracts to build three 740-foot Seaway Max self-unloading bulk freighters to join the company’s Great Lakes – […]

 Wayne State Students Partner to Open Blue Turtle Bio Technologies

-Two Wayne State University graduates have partnered to open Blue Turtle Bio Technologies Inc. in San Francisco after receiving $100,000 in seed funding, a year’s access to laboratory space, and in-kind support from Indie Bio — a startup accelerator that focuses on companies looking to build technologies in or around the field of biotech.
-“Our […]
+Two Wayne State University graduates have partnered to open Blue Turtle Bio Technologies Inc. in San Francisco after receiving $100,000 in seed funding, a year’s access to laboratory space, and […]

 -